Biography

 • 2022 The Power to Dream (curated by James Bolton), with Eve Ackroyd; James Bolton; Lindsey Bull; Dante Cannatella; Nicolas Coleman; Claudio Coltorti; Claire Fahys; Barry McGlashan; Alice Grenier Nebout; Sally J. Han; Aly Helyer; Jean Julien; Karyn Lyons; JJ Manford; Tania Marmolejo; Sabine Moritz; and Torben Ribe.
 Galerie Hussenot, November 17th-January 14th, Paris, France

-• 2021 Vibraciones Conteporáneas, Lyle O. Reitzel Contemporary Art, Aug.
-5th-Sept.
-25th, Dominican Republic
+• 2021 Vibraciones Conteporáneas, Lyle O. Reitzel Contemporary Art, August 5th-September 25th, Dominican Republic

 • 2017 CONTEXT, Art Miami, Lyle O. Reitzel Gallery, December 5th-10th, Miami, FL